Dynamical Similarity in Multisymplectic Field Theory: Example II: Interacting Scalar Fields

 A short calculation shows that the Hessian matrix for this system is given by

 which is of constant rank four, confirming that $L$ is a regular Lagrangian.
 The corresponding multisymplectic 2-form $\Theta_L$ is given by

-We shall now conduct an analysis of the dynamics described by this multisymplectic Lagrangian system, before carrying out the symmetry reduction.
-We then conclude this example, comparing the on-shell behaviour of each of the two theories.
+We shall now conduct an analysis of the dynamics described by this Lagrangian system, before carrying out the symmetry reduction.
+We then conclude by comparing the on-shell behaviour of each of the two theories.
 A straightforward computation of the Euler-Lagrange field equations for $\rho$ yields

 Similarly, for $\chi$, we find that